forestgrape/coronavirus/transmission.md

 ### Objects in the Air
 [in work]
-The movement of an object in the air depends on the ratio of its surface divided by its volume.
+The movement of an object in the air depends on the ratio of its surface divided by its mass.
+The mass is turn is the volume times the density of the material.

+> S/m ratio = surface of a particle divided by its mass
 <!--
 ----
 #### Math Formulas